eagle-io/docs/source/topics/user_preferences/index.rst

 Change login email
 ------------------
-Use the *change* button to update your user profile email address.
-Please ensure you have full access to the new email address or you will not be able to reset your password using the *Forgot Password* link.
+Use the *Change* button to update your user profile email address.
+An email will be sent to the new address with a one-time verification link to confirm the change.
+Any re-sends or new address changes will invalidate previously generated links.

 Login with your Google or Yahoo account